 Patient Safety Guidelines for Anesthesia Care

 Safe anesthesia care begins with the preoperative assessment and continues through the postoperative period.
 To help you keep your patients safe and avoid liability risks, we highlight common oversights and offer suggestions for practice improvement.

 If you are using an electronic Anesthesia Information Management System (AIMS), the automated real-time input of vital sign data may increase the accuracy of the anesthesia record.
-However, a handwritten note (“free text”) about an event may still be appropriate.
+However, a free text note about an event may still be appropriate.

 In the rush to start a procedure, the anesthesia provider may not wait for lab values to return.
 You must not neglect pending laboratory tests.
 For nonemergencies, all preoperative labs that could potentially change your course of action should be available and read.

 A similar caution applies to outside consultations and surgical clearances.
-If the surgeon states that a patient has been cleared by another physician, you should either review a copy of the dictated consult or speak to the physician involved.
+The anesthesiologist should either review a copy of the dictated consult or speak to the physician involved.
 There may be medical information in the consult that is not available elsewhere in the chart.
 The consultant may have had access to old records or to history from the patient’s relatives that is not available to you.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider in light of all circumstances prevailing in the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.